 The Range setting for each fan is entered in each Data Set, rather than here in the Equipment tab, because the fan can use any of its ranges at any time during the test.
-See section 5.9 for details.
+See section 5.10 for details about fan pressure lines.

-2.5 Adding multiple fan/gauge pairs manually
+2.5 Adding multiple fan/gauge pairs

 If you have a non-expired demo or Pro license, you will be able to add more than one fan/gauge pair, and enter or collect data for both.
-If data has been captured for a test, fans cannot be added.
-If you add fans during a test, you need to start a new test to capture data from this new set of fans.
-If you are required to test in both directions, be sure that you have enough fans for both pressurize and depressurize directions before capturing data.